sjagoe/octobuilder/README.rst

 Octobuilder is a Clojure server that sits between Jenkins and Github to facilitate automatic building of pull requests.

+Development is in very early stages and there is nothing to try yet.

 Dependencies
 ============